contagon/handbook/handbook/26-temple-recommends.md

 * Are receiving their own endowment (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances) and [27.2](27-temple-ordinances-for-the-living.md#272-the-endowment)).
 * Are being sealed to a spouse (see [27.3](27-temple-ordinances-for-the-living.md#273-sealing-of-husband-and-wife)).
-* Are being married in a temple for time only (see [27.3.3](27-temple-ordinances-for-the-living.md#2733-marriage-in-a-temple-for-time-only)).

 In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.